EricomSoftwareLtd/tmpDoc2003/docs/release/deploymentguide/FAQ/knownissues.rst

 Run Kubernetes On Ubuntu 16.04
 ==============================

+The **recommended** system for Shield is Ubuntu 18.04.
-In order for Kubernetes to run successfully on a Ubuntu 16.04 system, the OS must be fully updated with the **latest** updates.
+In case a Ubuntu 16.04 system is used, in order for Kubernetes to run successfully on it, the OS must be fully updated with the **latest** updates.
 To do so, follow these steps (**before** installing Rancher)::

 	sudo apt update